How to use Excel as a Drawing Tool

 In MS Paint: Select, then Crop

-Option 3) Compress pictures
+Option 3) Compress the picture

 In Picture Manager, select Picture > Compress Pictures,